-Foreigners moving to Nigeria should realise that this is a developing country with a vast gulf between rich and poor.
+The relatively high cost of expat living in Abuja often comes as a shock to expats, especially those who were intending to save rather than spend money in Nigeria.
+Foreigners moving here should realise this is a developing country with a vast gulf between rich and poor.
 While many of its citizens live in poverty, a select few experience a very different lifestyle, utilising their wealth to fund international business ventures, unlimited shopping sprees and private education.
-Nigeria’s well-to-do are not just millionaires, they are billionaires.
-And naturally, this has a skewing effect on the country’s economy.

 Cost of accommodation in Abuja